neilsenzulueta/Professional-README-Generator/README-main.md

 ## Usage

 Open command-line application and use the following command: node index.js The command-line application will accept user input and will be prompted for information about their project.
-Once completed, a README.md file will be created will information provided.
+Once completed, a README.md file will be created and will display the information provided.

 ![Alt text](<utils/Screenshot 2023-11-19 at 7.23.58 PM (2).png>)